-Fullerton, CA, Placentia, CA, and Salem, MA, are also leading the way in terms of change.
-All three cities are in the midst of becoming SiFi Networks FiberCities[®].
+Cities becoming SiFi Networks' FiberCities® are also leading the way in terms of change.
 SiFi Networks privately funds, builds and independently operates citywide fiber networks upon which multiple service providers can deliver service to residents and businesses.
 In addition, SiFi Networks allows the cities to utilize the networks for smart city applications.
-Many other cities, such as Pittsburg, CA; Simi Valley, CA; and Kenosha, Wisconsin, also are set to become SiFi Networks' FiberCities[®].
+A multitude of cities are in the pipeline across a number of states to become a SiFi Networks' FiberCity[®].